ryankeleti/ega/README.md

 ## todo

 - add original page numbers in the margins here? might make it easier for people to find references if they were originally give by page numbers
+- search within the .tex files for any `TODO` comments